qmcuhk/qmcuhk.github.io/README.md

 - Ordering matters here

 ### 📺 How to add news item on the "news page"?
-- create a markdown file in the `notes/` folder.
+- Create a markdown file in the `notes/` folder, with the extension `.md`
-- one example of the front matter is as follows
+- An example of the front matter is as follows
 ```markdown
 ---
 title: Visit of Prof. Johan Chang